How To Write An Effective Grant Proposal | A Nonprofit’s Guide

 Assume that the funder isn’t familiar at all with the work that you do.
 Write as if the funder will be hearing about your nonprofit for the first time.

 Avoid jargon and abbreviations.
-If you’re struggling to take a step back, it can be helpful to ask for someone who’s less familiar with the work that you do to take a look and give you their feedback (e.g. a friend or a willing acquaintance).
+If you’re struggling to take a step back, it can be helpful to ask someone less familiar with the work that you do to take a look and give you their feedback (e.g. a friend or a willing acquaintance).

 2. Get Clear And Concise